-Module 8: Nicotine and Tobacco
+Module 8: Nicotine, Tobacco, and Caffeine

 - 1. Summarize the history of tobacco use and the influence of the tobacco industry. - 2.
 Identify patterns of smoking behavior, smoking dependence, and health consequences of smoking. - 3.
-Explain smokeless tobacco and smoking cessation.
+Explain smokeless tobacco and smoking cessation. - 4.
+Discuss the use of caffeine in food and beverages. - 5.
+Compare similarities of caffeine and other drugs. - 6.
+Identify both the benefits and risks of caffeine use and abuse as well as the medical applications and special populations of concern.

 Learning Activity Points Due Day

+Reading

+Drugs, Behavior, and Modern Society (9/E):

+Chapter 10: "Tobacco Use and Nicotine Vaping" none Day 1

+Chapter 11: "Caffeine"

-Reading Drugs, Behavior, and Modern Society: Chapter 10: "Nicotine and Tobacco Use" Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for this chapter. none Day 3
+Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for this chapter.

+Lecture

-Lecture Nicotine and Tobacco Use none Day 3
+Tobacco Use and Nicotine Vaping none Day 1

+Caffeine

-Discussions Rights of Smokers and Non-Smokers Health Costs of Smoking 10 Initial post: Day 3 (recommended) Responses to classmates: Day 7
+Discussions 10 Initial post: Day 1 (recommended)

-Journal 10 Day 7